jonarnes/wp-eventor/readme.md

 # Eventor Integration

-This plugin integrates Eventor.no with WordPress and displays events in a custom Gutenberg block or using a shortcode.
+This plugin integrates eventor.orientering.no with WordPress and displays events in a custom Gutenberg block or using a shortcode.

 ## Features